Structural acoustics: Compressional and shear waves (isotropic, homogeneous material)

-When two dimensions of the structure are small with respect to wavelength (commonly called a beam), the wave speed is dictated by Youngs modulus $E$ instead of the $B$ and are consequently slower than in infinite media.
+When two dimensions of the structure are small with respect to wavelength (commonly called a beam), the wave speed is dictated by Young's modulus $E$ instead of the $B$ and are consequently slower than in infinite media.

 Shear waves occur due to the shear stiffness and follows a similar equation, but with the displacement occurring in the transverse direction, perpendicular to the wave motion.

 The shear wave speed is governed by the shear modulus $G$ which is less than $E$ and $B$, making shear waves slower than longitudinal waves.

 Bending waves in beams and plates

 Most sound radiation is caused by bending (or flexural) waves, that deform the structure transversely as they propagate.
 Bending waves are more complicated than compressional or shear waves and depend on material properties as well as geometric properties.
 They are also dispersive since different frequencies travel at different speeds.

 Modeling vibrations

 Finite element analysis can be used to predict the vibration of complex structures.
 A finite element computer program will assemble the mass, stiffness, and damping matrices based on the element geometries and material properties, and solve for the vibration response based on the loads applied.